justinnonso05/SkillsForge/README.md

 # Task Manager API

-This is a Django-based Task Manager API that allows users to perform CRUD operations on tasks.
-The API supports user authentication using JWT tokens and provides endpoints for user signup, login, and task management.
+This is a Django-based Task Manager API that allows users to perform CRUD operations on tasks.<br>
+The TaskManager API provides a comprehensive set of endpoints for user authentication and task management.
+It ensures secure access to protected endpoints using JWT authentication and offers features like pagination, filtering, and search to enhance the user experience.
+The API is designed to handle common task management operations efficiently while providing detailed error handling and informative responses.

 ## Features